cseligman.com

 Online Astronomy eText: Satellites (Moons)

 Tethys (pronounced Teeth-iss) is 660 miles in diameter.
-Like Mimas, Tethys has a very large impact crater, Odysseus, which is 2/5 of the diameter of Tethys (in fact, in comparison to Tethys, Odysseus is even larger than Herschel is, in comparison to Mimas).
+Like Mimas, Tethys has a very large impact crater, Odysseus, which is 2/5 of the diameter of Tethys (in fact in comparison to Tethys, Odysseus is even larger than Herschel is in comparison to Mimas).
 It is believed that Tethys must have been partially liquid at the time that Odysseus was created, or else the moon would have been completely shattered by the force of the impact.
-Originally, the crater must have been quite deep, but over time, the moon's gravity has forced it into a shallower curve which more nearly matches the moon's spherical shape.
+The crater must originally have been quite deep, but over time the moon's gravity has forced it into a shallower curve which more nearly matches the moon's spherical shape.

 Ithaca Chasma, the large fracture on the left, wraps 3/4 of the way around the moon.